 Above are just a few ways I could think of, but the possibilities are really endless.
 Maybe take a ladder out in the yard and set your camera up on it.
 It would be kind of crude but no one sees what’s going on behind the camera.

 You can even throw some birdseed in a dish along the railing of your deck and just set your camera next to it while recording for a very simple method.
 Ricky of Ricky Montgomery’s Wildlife Facebook Page does just that with his GoPro many times, and he gets some amazing videos.
-Which is why he has 27k followers.

 The point is to get creative, look around your house and garage and see what you have laying around that you could use to make a makeshift bird feeder camera stand.
 Otherwise look at some of the options above.